AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/dom-reference.md

 ### Abstract classes

-These are classes that serve as a base for other classes.
+These are classes that serve as a **base for other classes**.
 Used by Adobe to rationalize the DOM structure, they provide a common set of properties and methods, but typically cannot be instantiated themselves nor manipulated by add-on developers.
 Instead, they are meant to be inherited and extended by other subclasses.
 These subclasses can then implement the abstract class's methods.
 In the Reference, we can identify abstract classes such as `FillableNode`, `Node` and `BaseNode`.

 ### Static classes

-`Editor` and `ColorUtils` are special Singleton classes that aren't meant to be instantiated or extended; the former acts as the entry point for APIs that read or modify the document's content, whereas the latter provides static utility methods for color manipulation.
+`Editor` and `ColorUtils` are special **Singleton classes** that aren't meant to be instantiated or extended; the former acts as the entry point for APIs that read or modify the document's content, whereas the latter provides static utility methods for color manipulation.
 They are brought into the scope as lowercase named imports from the `"express-document-sdk"`.

 ```js
 import { editor, colorUtils } from "express-document-sdk";